 But we do know that cradle cap is definitely not your fault, and it probably can’t be prevented.

-No one is sure what causes cradle cap, but doctors tend to think it all comes down to hormones.
+No one's entirely sure what causes cradle cap, but doctors tend to think it all comes down to hormones.

 Some other things to know about cradle cap: